top of page

 I took endless risks and accepted zero excuses from myself.
 If there was an area of weakness or a block, I just pushed myself harder and would take a class, get a certain kind of on-the-job training, hire a coach, or whatever it took to power my way through it.

-And although I did enjoy my creativity on occasion. like when it was flowing, or for those brief moments when I reached some kind of completion, if I’m honest I spent most of my time (and therefore life) in a state of restlessness, and frustration about where I wasn’t yet.
+And although I did enjoy my creativity, on occasion.
+Mostly when it was flowing.
+Or for those brief moments when I reached some kind of completion.
+If I’m honest, I spent most of my time (and therefore life) in a state of restlessness, and frustration about where I wasn’t yet.

 I was constantly telling myself that if I could just get myself to this place where I was seen enough, and paid enough for my storytelling.
 A place where writing and creating was my only job.
 A place where I had all the time in the world to do it.
 That then I would find this elusive state of creative peace I had always been searching for.

-Of course the joke of it is, I can now see I was chasing something I was never going to be able to catch no matter how much money or accolades I might have managed to rack up (because its an inside job - something you be, not do).
+Of course the joke of it is, I can see now I was chasing something I was never going to be able to catch.
+No matter how much money or accolades I might have managed to rack up, because that kind of peace is an inside job.
+It's something you be, not do.

-And that even if I did manage to pin down this elusive sense of peace, I wouldn’t know what to do with it when I got it, because, at the time, I was pretty sure my creative engine ran on angst.
-Therefore some part of me was genuinely afraid that peace might cause me to lose my creative edge?
+And even if I did manage to pin down this elusive sense of peace, I wouldn’t have known what to do with it when I got it.
+Because, at the time, I was pretty sure my creative engine ran on angst.
+Therefore some inner part of me was genuinely afraid that peace might cause me to lose my creative edge?
+Would I ever have anything I passionately needed to write about?

 I no longer felt any love for what I was doing (which was my own fault) because my approach had stripped all the joy from it.
-And so what the beginning of change looked like for me, was consciously deciding to "quit Hollywood."
+And so, what the beginning of change looked like for me personally, was consciously deciding to "quit Hollywood."

 I'm not going to lie.
 There was a grieving process.